Groups List: D

 Deepavali.
 See Diwali.

 DeLuca, Rob.
 Rob DeLuca is the pastor of His Way Church.
+(As of August 2013 this may no longer be the case.
+We have received a report indicating there may have been a change in leadership, and are seeking to confirm this.)
 He has strong links to Todd Bentley and the False Revival Movement and has made use of false signs and wonders in his meetings, notably gemstones.
 He strongly endorses William Branham, prosperity doctrine from the Word Faith Movement, Kathryn Kuhlman, Rodney Howard-Browne and Benny Hinn.
 Rob DeLuca is assigned a Danger rating here because of his endorsement of and association with proponents of strongly unbiblical teaching, and his willful deception in using false signs and wonders.

 Density Church.
 A satirical web site (currently offline) based on Destiny Church and their web site.
 Allegedly pastored by Brian Tamariki, it apparently fooled Destiny Church members occasionally.